DJ-PAIN/ULTRAKILL-Patcher---Halloween-Edition/README.md

 # ULTRAKILL Patcher - Halloween Edition 🎃

-Welcome to the **ULTRAKILL Patcher - Halloween Edition**, a utility designed by **Vista Group** to enhance your ULTRAKILL experience by setting your system time to Halloween 2024.
-This tool will revert your system's date and time automatically after 30 seconds to maintain system accuracy.
+Welcome to the **ULTRAKILL Patcher - Halloween Edition**, a utility designed by **Vista Group** to make your ULTRAKILL experience better by setting your system time to Halloween 2024.
+Welcome to da spooky!! 🎃

 Join our community for support, updates, and more at [Vista Group Discord](https://discord.gg/yvTj9NEcyt).